kilfour/QuickPulse/fridge.md

 Pulse.NoOp(...)
 A zero-effect combinator used to mark logical structure inside a flow.
-It executes nothing, returns Pulse.Stop, and is most useful for visually separating sections in long or expressive flows.
+It executes nothing, returns start, and is most useful for visually separating sections in long or expressive flows.

 csharp
 Copy